matdombrock/moonforge/README.md

 - A "serious" audio tool
 - Lab equipment

+### Technical Overview
+- Audio system using SDL
+- Visualization with SDL
+- Lua scripting interface for sound generation and graphics manipulation
+- Cross-platform support

 ### Scripting Example
 ```lua
 -- Set the waveform for the first voice to square